gbv/elma/elma.md

   : an array of distinct entity URIs, each given as string

 The order of entities is expected to result from relevance ranking.
-The query parameter "q" SHOULD NOT be expected to follow a specific search syntax or query language but a plain string.
+The query parameter "search" SHOULD NOT be expected to follow a specific search syntax or query language but a plain string.

 The response of an entity search MUST include a **Content-Language** header giving the language of labels and descriptions in the response.
 The language